pulumi/pulumi-hugo/themes/default/content/blog/refactoring-iac/index.md

 }
 ```

-With infrastructure as code you can use your IDE to refactor.
+With infrastructure as code, you can use your IDE to refactor.

 ![Refactoring by Pull-Up method](./refactor.gif)